Posted on Mon Feb 3, 2014

 2017 Program Guidelines and Application (For Print)

-Texas Folklife’s Apprenticeship in the Folk Arts program encourages the continuation of traditional arts in Texas by providing grants to master artists to train apprentices.
-This grant will compensate the master artist for his or her time and training; a specified amount...
+Texas Folklife’s Apprenticeship in the Folk Arts program encourages the continuation of traditional arts in Texas by providing up to $1,500 awards to master artists to train apprentices.
+This award will compensate the master artist for his or her time and training; a...

 Posted on Tue May 10, 2016

 FOR IMMEDIATE RELEASE MEDIA CONTACT: Sheree Scarborough (512) 922-5483, firstname.lastname@example.org

 TEXAS FOLKLIFE LAUNCHES “2016 Apprenticeships in the Folk & Traditional Arts” PROGRAM